ahoys/linuxgsmm/README.md

 - **ATTACHMENTS_ALLOWED_EXTENSIONS (optional)**: Allowed extensions for the attachments.
 I.e. jpg,png,bmp.
 If empty, all are allowed.
 - **ATTACHMENTS_ALLOWED_CONTENT_TYPES (optional)**: Allowed content-types for the attachments.
 I.e. image/jpeg,image/png.
 If empty, all are allwed.

-## Recommendations

-- Make sure the port doesn't have a public access.
-There's no authentication.

-## Requirements
+## Security considerations

-- Linux server running LinuxGSM servers.
-- Node >= 12.
+- Make sure this application cannot be accessed from the Internet.
+There is no authentication involved.
+Use a Discord-bot or some other service in-between to handle the communication to outside.